biolink/biolink-model/src/docs/using-the-modeling-language.md

 `entity to feature or disease qualifiers mixin.`  The `frequency quantifier` mixin was created with similar intentions (favoring consistency in modeling similar domains), though its reuse is not as evident in the model yet.

-Mixins provide the means of reusing semantics, generally by the inclusion of specific property slots or other semantic constraint, in different classes or slots, without the need to tie slots to the hierarchy of the class itself.
+Mixins enable the reuse of semantics, generally by the inclusion of specific property slots or other semantic constraint, in different classes or slots, without the need to tie slots to the hierarchy of the class itself.